cdli-gh/annodoc/index.md

 	2	ĝen-na-a	ĝen-Ø-'a='a	go-NFIN-NOM=LOC	1	acl
 	4	ba-ře6	Ø-ba-ře6-Ø	VP-MM-bring-3N.S/DO	0	root

+Note that the annotation of nummod without cases captures the idea that numeral modification took place, but it fails to capture the exact semantics:

+	# Jagersma, Chap.
+9 (17)
+	# ‘This is of the eight statues of the Inner Room.’
+	# (DP 53 9:14; L; 24)
+	1	alan	alan	statue	0	root	copular predicate
+	2	é-šà-ga	é.šà.g=ak	Inner.room=GEN	1	GEN
+	3	8-ba-kam	ussu=be=ak='am	eight=this=GEN=be:3N.S	1	nummod

+	# Jagersma, Chap.
+9 (20)
+	# ‘both eyes’
+	# (VS 14:66 3:2; L; 24)
+	1	igi	igi	eye	0	root
+	2	2-na-bé	min-'a=be	two-NOM=this	1	nummod

 (TBC: How is the following example to be analyzed -- this seems to be hypercorrect (!?) morphological marking to underline that it relates to *eger5* ?)